Skip to main content

 • Use database indexes on lookup fields (contact_number, external_id, or your internal customer IDs)

-• Use | default("value") filters in instructions
+• Use | default("value") filters in your prompt

 • Return null for missing fields (don’t error)